Moses Dickson

 Moses Dickson (1824–1901) was an abolitionist, soldier, minister, and founder of the Knights of Liberty, an anti-slavery organization that planned a slave uprising in the United States and helped African-American enslaved people to freedom through the Underground Railroad.
 He also founded the black self-help organization The International Order of Twelve Knights and Daughters of Tabor and was a co-founder of Lincoln University in Missouri.
+Moses Dickson was also active in Prince Hall Freemasonry.

 Early life

 Moses Dickson was born free in Cincinnati, Ohio, on April 5, 1824.
 His father, Robert, died when he was eight, and his mother, Hannah, died when he was fourteen.
 He had five sisters and three brothers.
 As a youth, he trained as a barber.
 At age sixteen, he began a three-year tour of the South, working as an itinerant barber on steamships.
 What he witnessed in his travels convinced him to work for the abolition of slavery.